 While some may see this as a minor caution, it’s worth recalling the news stories that have surfaced in recent years, with 18650 batteries causing explosions and serious bodily harm.
 In some cases, non-genuine batteries were the culprits, but it’s worth bearing this risk in mind when choosing to use any lithium-ion battery.

 The best 18650 batteries for vaping

-Certain 18650 batteries are suitable for use in vape mods, like the Efest IMR 18650, available on Pure E-Liquids.
-With an impressive2600mAh capacity, it delivers excellent power to your device.
+Certain 18650 batteries are suitable for use in vape mods, like the Efest IMR 18650 available from Pure E-Liquids.
+With an impressive 2600mAh capacity, these batteries deliver excellent power to your device.
 It is compatible with most vape mod brands, but be sure to check each product listing before purchasing and thoroughly read the safety guidelines before using.